healthyregions/oeps/metadata/Jail_Incarceration_Rates.md

 | Pretrial jail population count | TtlJlPrt | Pretrial Jail Population Count | 1970-2023 | State |

 ### Data Limitations:
+- There is missing data in many counties.
+- Most state-level data are available for consistent ranges as shown above, but some states differ.
+Alaska (AK), Connecticut (CT), Delaware (DE), Rhode Island (RI) miss data from 1970-1977.
+Hawaii (HI) and Vermont (VT) miss data from 1971-1977.
-There is missing data in many counties.
-See the Vera Insitute's documentation for details on additional limitations.
+- See the Vera Insitute's documentation for details on additional limitations.

 ### Comments/Notes:
-- No data for four counties in New York (Queen, King, Bronx, and Richmond).
-- Most state-level data are available for consistent ranges as shown above, but some states differ.
-- Alaska (AK), Connecticut (CT), Delaware (DE), Rhode Island (RI) miss data from 1970-1977.
-- Hawaii (HI) and Vermont (VT) miss data from 1971-1977.
+- The latest county-level data extend to 2024, but pretrial jail population rate and count are largely unavailable; only some counties in Virginia and West Virginia report them.
+- County-level data are reported quarterly, with estimates provided for four reference dates each year (March 31, June 30, September 30, and December 31).